pkornilova/ads-programmer-assessment/README.md

 # ads-programmer-assessment
 This repo contains my code for the ADS Programmer technical assessment.
 It provides solutions to 6 questions using R and Python.
-Please refer to the README file below for a detailed description of each question and the repository structure.
+Please refer to the README file below for a detailed description of each folder's contents and the repository structure.
 Each branch was created to address a specific question (1-6), and once completed, all the information was merged into the main branch.

 ## question_1/descriptive_stats
 This folder contains the `descriptiveStats` R package, including all files